-Scheduled announcements of Australian and the US macroeconomic variables were investigated for their effects on the daily volatility of Australian and the US interest rate changes.
-The Australian macro-economic announcements were made at 11:30 am Australian EST (GMT+10) while the Australian debt market was trading, whereas US announcements were at 8:30 am US EST (GMT-5) which was before the US debt market opening.
-The times of announcements fell between the market close on the day of announcement and the previous day's close in both markets, and so the modeling of announcement news can be through the examination of daily changes on announcement days.
+Scheduled announcements of Australian and US macroeconomic variables were investigated for their effects on the daily volatility of Australian and US interest rate changes.
+The Australian macroeconomic announcements were made at 11:30 AM Australian EST (GMT + 10) while the Australian debt market was trading, whereas US announcements were at 8:30 AM US EST (GMT - 5) which was before the US debt market opening.
+The times of announcements fell between the market close on the day of announcement and the previous day's close in both markets so the modeling of announcement news can be through the examination of daily changes on announcement days.

-The interest rates examined in this study were the daily closing of short- and long-term Australian rates measured as the 3-month federal treasury bill rate and 10-year Commonwealth bond yield, respectively; and the corresponding US interest rates, the 3-month US treasury bill and 10-year US treasury bond rates.
+The market interest rates examined in this study were the daily closing of shortand long-term Australian rates measured as the 3-month federal treasury bill rate and 10-year commonwealth bond yield, respectively; and the corresponding US interest rates, the 3-month US treasury bill and 10-year US treasury bond rates.
+The monetary policy variables used were the overnight cash rate target of the Reserve Bank of Autralia and the U.S. Federal Reserve's Federal Funds target rate.
 The sample period for this analysis was 25 March 1987 to 13 April 1995, which amounts to 2005 total usable observations.
 The choice of the starting point of the sample reflected the restrictions imposed by the unavailability of daily observations of the Australian 10-year rate prior to 25 March 1987.
 The Australian daily interest rates were provided by the Reserve Bank of Australia and the US rates were obtained from the US Federal Reserve statistical data repository.
-Five macroeconomic announcements for each country were considered: current account deficit (trade balance deficit for the US), CPI inflation rate, GDP growth rate, unemployment rate and retail sales growth rate (see Table 1).
-All announcements were made monthly except for the GDP announcements for both countries and the CPI announcements for Australia which were quarterly.
-Market participants responded to the surprise element of each announcement, measured by the difference between the actual figures announced and the market participants' expectations proxied by the median survey expectations produced by Money Market Services in both countries.
-The surprise measures reflected the extent to which announcements contained new information.
+Five macroeconomic announcements for each country were considered: current account deficit (CAD) (trade balance deficit for the US), consumer price index (CPI) inflation rate, gross domestic product (GDP) growth rate, unemployment rate (UE), and retail sales growth (RET) rate (see Table 1).
+All announcements were made monthly except for the GDP announcements for both countries and the CPI announcements for Australia, which were made quarterly.
+Market participants responded to the surprise element of each announcement measured by the difference between the actual figures announced and the market participants' expectations proxied by the median survey expectations produced by Money Market Services in both countries.
+The surprise measures reflected the extent to which announcements contain new information.
 Those that contained significant new information might have had a discernible effect on the active trading of market participants.
 These monthly and quarterly news variables were transformed into daily variables by assigning zero for days without the particular news announcement and the magnitude of the news on announcement days.